lightstep/cloud-native-observability/09 - organizational-concerns.md

 all, it doesn't really exist in one place, anywhere.

-This chapter will address a mixed bag of institutional concerns about the feasibility of this vision, objections raised by orthodox practicioners, and the requirements for successful implementation of cloud-native observability.
+This chapter will address a mixed bag of institutional concerns about the feasibility of this vision, objections raised by orthodox practitioners, and the requirements for successful implementation of cloud-native observability.

 ## Combating the 'Three Pillars' ideology

 Objects in motion tend to stay in motion, this much is known.
 The momentum of traditional 'three-pillars' monitoring is difficult to understate.
-An immense, incalcuable amount of development time and money have gone into platforms that operate based on this ideology.
+An immense, incalculable amount of development time and money have gone into platforms that operate based on this ideology.
 Existing systems, instrumented for discrete metrics/tracing/logging experiences, are loathe to change without provable, exponential improvements in experience.